beiertu-mms/gcloud-pubsub-emulator/README.md

 docker-compose up -d
 ```

-After the container has started, the `PUBSUB_EMULATOR_HOST` environment variable needs to be set before running any application, either with
+After the container has started, the `PUBSUB_EMULATOR_HOST` environment variable needs to be set before running any application against the emulator, either with

 ```shell
 export PUBSUB_EMULATOR_HOST=localhost:8681